Damocles-fr/PPJF/README.md

 - Standalone and/or replace Steps 13.
 14. 15.
 16. 17. that are for manual installation of an older version of JellyfinServiceAutomation
 - Start and stop the Jellyfin server automatically at launching the interface and closing it.
 - Add **Custom scripts** - Run additional .bat files at server startup (ex : MountNetworkDrives, SpinUpDrives)
+- Works with Jellyfin Media Player, web browsers (recommended), or you can enter any executable path manually (for using Jellyfin MPV Shim or anything else)
 - Download and follow the instruction from the Readme in : [WIP.JellyfinServiceAutomation.zip](https://github.com/Damocles-fr/PPJF/releases/tag/v1.0)
 ---